canadalearningcode/tlc-workshop-for-educators/README.md

 ### SHOW & TELL + DISCUSSION [45 minutes]
+- Have teachers volunteer to share their Superhero Profile or Tourism Website
 - What challenges do you think your students may have
 - Explore vs structure
 - Encourage individual learning styles